lpan/viw/README.md

     the result from `update_state()`.
 4. Goto step 2

-### Hierarchy of states
+### Hierarchy of the states

 Our main `state` object has two children states, namely `buffer` and `screen`.
 This seperation makes it easier to perform unit tests against the `buffer`.
-It reduces the amount of efforts when migrating to a different rendering library.
+It also facilitates the migration to a different rendering library.

 #### The State